 Once approved for residence, you will be issued a boravišna iskaznica (residence card).
-Boravišna iskaznica is valid for up to 5 years or shorter if you plan to stay in Croatia for less than 5 years.
+Boravišna iskaznica is valid for up to 5 years, after which your ID will need to be renewed.

 EU citizens don’t have the right to apply for temporary residence in 2 cases:

 - If they are a threat to public order or national security of the Republic of Croatia

 - If they have a ban on entry and residence in the Republic of Croatia

 You can apply for temporary residence at the administrative police station closest to your place of residence.
 The police station is called Ministarstvo unutarnjih poslova or MUP for short.
 This is the ministry that handles immigration.